 Direct engineering activities, ensuring compliance with environmental, safety, or other governmental regulations.

 Test soils or materials to determine the adequacy and strength of foundations, concrete, asphalt, or steel.

-Plan and design transportation or hydraulic systems and structures, following construction and government standards, using design software and drawing tools.
+Plan and design transportation or hydraulic systems or structures, using computer-assisted design or drawing tools.